arizvo/OOP_zadaca4/README.md

 The Shape has 1 attribute: colour (String)

-Every shape can return it’s area and circumference, both returning double.
+Every shape can return its area and circumference, both returning double.

 Create 3 classes: